Kearny High School (New Jersey): International Festival

-Kearny High School is well-regarded for its International Festival.
+Kearny High School conducts an annual International Festival.
 Each year in late May or June, the student body of Kearny High School has the opportunity to collectively display and celebrate its rich cultural diversity.
 On the day of the festival, students go down to the school's football field to visit the multiplicity of tents and tables that are set-up; with some selling food, desserts, and jewelry.
 Additionally, many students perform dances and play music native to their cultures for the entire student body to celebrate in.
 Kearny High School's student populated is largely represented by Irish-Americans, Peruvian-Americans, Portuguese-Americans, Brazilian-Americans, Puerto Rican-Americans, and Dominican-Americans, among many other groups.
 In 2010, the school celebrated its 13th Annual International Festival, of which featured over 85 different cultural tables.